Greenfield, Indiana: Education

 St. Michael's School also serves Greenfield, offering Pre-kindergarten through Grade 8.
-It is a private Catholic School that won the Blue Ribbon Award.
+It is a private Catholic School that won the Blue Ribbon Award and has a student-teacher ratio of 8:1.

 Greenfield has a public library, a branch of the Hancock County Public Library.

 Industry and commerce

 Businesses with headquarters and/or significant operations in Greenfield include: